RandithaK/StudyBuddy_Backend/README.md

 - To persist or deploy, replace the store with a DB (Postgres, SQLite) and add migrations.
 - JWT secret: set `JWT_SECRET` env var.
 Default is `dev-secret`.
 - Port: controlled by `PORT` env var (default 8080).
 - MongoDB: set `MONGO_URI` env var to a MongoDB URI (e.g., mongodb://localhost:27017).
 If set, the app will use MongoDB for persistence; otherwise it defaults to an in-memory store.
- - MongoDB: set `MONGO_URI` env var to a MongoDB URI (e.g., mongodb://localhost:27017).
-If set, the app will use MongoDB for persistence; otherwise it defaults to an in-memory store.
- - MongoDB: set `MONGO_URI` env var to a MongoDB URI (e.g., mongodb://localhost:27017).
-If set, the app will use MongoDB for persistence; otherwise it defaults to an in-memory store.

 IMPORTANT: Never commit credentials directly into source.
 Set them via environment variables or a secret manager.
 Below is a sample **run-only** example where you might have been provided a URI (don't commit this into code):